Fast 800 Diet: What is the 800 Calorie Diet and is it sustainable?

 In One Sentence

-The Fast 800 Diet is a short-term, low-calorie diet designed to kick-start weight loss, followed by more sustainable eating that supports long-term health.
+The Fast 800 Diet is a short-term, low-calorie diet designed to kick-start weight loss, followed by more sustainable eating for weight loss maintenance and support for long-term health.

 Key Takeaways

 • What is the Fast 800 Diet?
-It is a structured programme created by Dr Michael Moseley that combines an 800-calorie phase with Mediterranean-style eating and intermittent fasting.
+It is a structured programme created by Dr Michael Mosley that combines an 800-calorie phase with Mediterranean-style eating and intermittent fasting.

 • Is the Fast 800 Diet safe?
 It can be appropriate for some adults when followed correctly and for a limited time, ideally with medical guidance.